JoyHuYY1412/S4Former/README.md

 # S4Former
-Training Vision Transformers for Semi-Supervised Semantic Segmentation
+This is the repo for our CVPR2024 paper "Training Vision Transformers for Semi-Supervised Semantic Segmentation".

+The code is coming soon...